 If the answers to all four questions are English, the student is identified as an English Only Speaker ("EO").
-If the answers to all four questions are a language other than English or a combination of English and another language, the student is currently assessed using the California English Language Development Test (CELDT) to determine his or her proficiency in English.
-If the parent's response to the first three questions on the home language survey is English, and the response to the fourth question is a language other than English, then reasonable doubt may exist as to the student's home language.
+If the answers to all four questions are a language other than English or a combination of English and another language, the student is currently assessed using the California English Language Development Test (CELDT), and will transition to the English Language Proficiency Assessments for California (ELPAC) to determine his or her proficiency in English.
+If the parent's response to the first three questions on the home language survey is

+English, and the response to the fourth question is a language other than English, then reasonable doubt may exist as to the student's home language.
 In this case, the Charter School's office staff must research the student's home language background using the following indicators, as well as consultation with the student's parent: